Tookray/garden/C++/Enum.md

 >[!info] Tip
 >Use `using enum <name>` (requires C++20) to introduce the names in an `enum` in to the current scope.

+The general consensus seems to be that you should always use `enum class` when possible.